-Aging Population - Increasing mobility needs due to an aging population
+Aging Population Increasing mobility needs due to an aging population

+Every 10 minutes, someone in Michigan turns 65.
 As the population ages and seniors become more dispersed throughout the region, there will be an increasing need for transportation options for this market segment, in order to maintain individuals' current standards of living.

 As drivers age, vision loss, hearing loss, reduced reaction times, as well as more serious conditions such as dementia frequently detract from the ability to safely drive a car.

 According to the National Institute on Aging, more than 600,000 American seniors stop driving every year; at this point, these seniors are completely dependent on others for their transportation needs.

 To the extent that public transit is viewed as a reliable means of transportation, it can play a major role in allowing seniors to maintain a sense of independence and social connections with others.

+Congestion Increasing road congestion

+As the demand for travel across Washtenaw County increases, roads in the area are expected to become significantly more congested, increasing travel times for all road users.

+Unchecked increases in congestion will also drive dispersed development, particularly of employment locations, and have a negative impact on economic efficiency.
+Figures 3.3 and 3.4 on the following pages show the forecast change in congestion between 2010 and 2030.
+The Washtenaw Area Transportation Study (WATS) classifies roads with a volume to capacity ratio of more than 0.8 as congested.
+Roads shown in orange and red are those which will be highly congested and operating above capacity in the morning peak hours.

-In Ann Arbor, population is expected to increase by 1.1% between 2010 and 2035, while the forecast employment growth is 13.3% (SEMCOG, 2008).
+The population in Ann Arbor is expected to increase by 1.1% between 2010 and 2030, while the forecast employment growth is 13.3% (SEMCOG, 2008).
 This indicates that an increasing number of people will be traveling in and around the County for work.